mirumee/ariadne-django/README.md

 ## Principles

 This project is committed to maintaining Ariadne's schema-first approach.
-We may offer tooling that simplifies the mapping of Django of models to schema types (or similar), but not require it's usage.
+We may offer tooling that simplifies the mapping of Django models to schema types (or similar), but we won't require its usage.
-This project will not require Django REST Framework, but will provide features leveraging common DRF tools (e.g. serializers) that provide significant functionality and performance enhancements beyond Django Forms.
+This project does not require Django REST Framework, but will provide features leveraging common DRF tools (e.g. serializers) that provide significant functionality and performance enhancements beyond Django Forms.

 ## Installation